Are High-Yield Savings Accounts Still Outpacing Inflation?

 - $100,000 deposit: $4,350 in interest

 As you can see, this approach could help you earn significant gains effortlessly.
-This calculation assumes there will be no rate cuts over the next year from the Federal Reserve.
+This calculation assumes there will be no rate cuts in the next year from the Federal Reserve.

-While that is unlikely, given the weak job numbers, inflation could prompt the Fed to continue its wait-and-see approach.
-And this is important because high-yield savings accounts come with variable interest rates, meaning that if the Fed cuts rates, it will also drop your rate of return.
+While that's unlikely, given the weak job numbers, inflation could prompt the Fed to continue its wait-and-see approach.
+This is important because high-yield savings accounts come with variable interest rates, meaning that if the Fed cuts rates, it will also drop your rate of return.

 What savings alternatives should I consider?